1610ayushi/1610ayushi/README.md

 ## 💡 Technical Prowess

-💻 I am proficient in C++ and Java (certified from Hackerrank), with a track record of solving over 500 questions on platforms like LeetCode and Geeks for Geeks.
+💻 I am proficient in C++ and Java (certified by Hackerrank), with a track record of solving over 500 questions on platforms like LeetCode and Geeks for Geeks.
 My understanding extends to key concepts such as GitHub, Object-Oriented Programming, Operating Systems, Database Management Systems, and Data Structures and Algorithms.
 I take pride in being among the top 20 students at my institution on the GFG platform.

 ## ⚙️ Expertise